eda-ricercatore/gulyas-scripts/notes/python.md

 	so that it does not have to create a list or immediately evaluate the expression inside the parentheses
 	\cite[Chapter 6, section on "Generator Expressions," pp. 110]{Beazley2009}.
+	- This can yield better performance and memory usage than **list comprehension**
+		\cite[Chapter 6, section on "Generator Expressions," pp. 110]{Beazley2009}.